lookit/ember-lookit-frameplayer/app/components/exp-frame-base/doc.rst

 .. _translation:

 language [String]
-    Language to present this frame in.
+    Language to present the frame(s) in.
 This is specified using the two-letter language code (and sometimes a subtag indicating the language variant) - see options listed below.
-The frame's standard "hard-coded" text will be translated if a translation file is available for this language.
-The translations include any text that normally can't be customized with other frame parameters, such as certain button labels (e.g. "Pause", "Resume", "Reload webcam"), default parts of the consent frames, the exit frame survey, and other messages that the participant might see.
-Default values that you can already customize using frame parameters (e.g, most "Next" button labels) will **not** be translated.
-Text you supply will also not be translated.
+The default is "en-us".
+If we have a translation file for the language specified, then the frame's standard "hard-coded" text will be translated to this language.
 The value of the "language" field will persist across frames once set, so you can set it once at the start of your study to set the language for all frames.

+    Things that are translated:
+    - Button labels that cannot be modified using another frame parameter (e.g. "Pause", "Resume", "Reload webcam")
+    - Default text in the consent frames
+    - The exit frame survey
+    - Any other text/messages that the participant might see *that cannot be customized with other frame parameters*

+    Things that are NOT translated:
+    - Default values that you can already customize using frame parameters (e.g. most "Next" button labels)
+    - Any other text that you provide in the frame parameters

+    To see the specific text strings that are translated, along with their values for each language, see the `translations directory <https://github.com/lookit/ember-lookit-frameplayer/tree/master/translations>`__ in the Lookit Github repository.

-    Current options are:
+    The current options for the language parameter are:
     - 'en-us': English, US
     - 'eu': Basque
     - 'hu': Hungarian